Panasonic TZ90 vs ZS200

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Panasonic Lumix DC-TZ90 and Panasonic Lumix DC-ZS200 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 The ZS200 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the TZ90 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the TZ90 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the TZ90 was succeeded by the Panasonic TZ95.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic website.

 So what conclusions can be drawn?
 Which of the two cameras – the Panasonic TZ90 or the Panasonic ZS200 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.